 Access to information is a prerequisite for effective participation, but also for the best possible electoral decisions and effective control of government.
 Freedom of information is therefore a sign of modern democratic systems.
-Northern European countries in particular are very transparent towards their populations.
+Northern European countries in particular are very transparent towards general public.
 In Austria, on the other hand, transparency in politics and administration has no tradition.
 Official secrecy even has constitutional status.
 This makes Austria the opposite of a transparent state and makes it difficult for the public to form an opinion.

 The basis of every successful engagement is unhindered access to relevant information.
 The Austrian official secrecy, which diametrically opposes this, has been largely broken for the environmental sector thanks to corresponding European requirements.
 The corresponding environmental information laws of the federal and state governments have been critically monitored by ÖKOBÜRO for years and are now at a good level.